| Layer | Description | Example |

 y = "Frequency")

-Notice that the difference is that instead of geom_histogram(), geom_density() is used.
+Notice that instead of geom_histogram(), geom_density() is used.

 In a density plot, the y-axis represents the estimated density of the data at different values of the variable plotted on the x-axis.
 It’s important to note that the values on the y-axis are not probabilities, but rather, density values.
 The density values give you an idea of how closely packed or spread out the data points are around specific values.